GhostManager/mythic_sync/README.md

 You can get your log's ID by opening the log's webpage and looking at the top of the page.
 You'll see "Oplog ID #" followed by a number.
 That's the ID number you need.

-To generate an API token for your Ghostwriter instance, visit your user profile and click on the "Create" button in the "API Tokens" section.
+You'll want a Ghostwriter Service Token (prefixed with `gwst_`) with access to your target log ID.
+If you don't have one yet, you can create a new token under your profile.

-The token must be attached to an account that has access to the project containing your target oplog.
-You can read more about the [authorization controls on the Ghostwriter wiki](https://www.ghostwriter.wiki/features/graphql-api/authorization).
+Read more about tokens and how to create and manage them here: [https://www.ghostwriter.wiki/features/operation-logs/setting-up-automated-logging](https://www.ghostwriter.wiki/features/operation-logs/setting-up-automated-logging)

 ### Execute via Mythic 3.0+ and `mythic-cli`